npty/blockchain-node-scripts/README.md

 # Blockchain Node Scripts

-This repo contains a set of shell scripts to run nodes for supported project.
+This repo contains a set of shell scripts to run blockchain node for supported projects.

 These features are supported: